-- 1. The Executive submitted that none of the 17 complainants reported to have consented to receive missed calls from the 070 prefixed numbers, which related to the service.
+- 1. The Executive submitted that none of the 13 complainants reported to have consented to receive missed calls from the 070 prefixed numbers, which related to the service.
 Several complainants explicitly stated that the calls were unsolicited.
 Furthermore, the calls lasted for the duration of one ring before terminating, prompting a call back from consumers.
 The Executive considered that the calls made to consumers who had not consented to receive them and the manner in which those calls were made, constituted inappropriate promotion.
 As such, it was the opinion of the Executive that the service provider had not used all reasonable endeavours to ensure that the services were not promoted in an inappropriate manner. - 2.
 The service provider did not respond to the breach raised. - 3.
-The Tribunal considered the evidence and concluded that the manner in which the service was promoted was inappropriate (i.e. the use of one ring to solicit a call back, the failure to obtain the consent of the recipients prior to calling them, the frequency of the calls (in some cases), and the worry or annoyance caused to complainants by the missed calls.
+The Tribunal considered the evidence and concluded that the service had been inappropriately promoted due to the manner in which it was promoted (i.e. the use of one ring to solicit a call back), the failure to obtain the consent of the recipients prior to calling them, the frequency of the calls (in some cases), and the worry or annoyance caused to complainants by the missed calls.
 The Tribunal upheld a breach of paragraph 5.12 of the Code.